staltz/cycle-onionify/README.md

 - Elm reducers have two arguments `Msg -> Model -> ( Model, Cmd Msg )`.
 Onionify reducers have one argument `(previousState) => newState`.
 - Elm child reducers are explicitly composed and nested in parent reducers.
 Onionify child reducers are isolated with `@cycle/isolate` and merged with parent reducers.
 - Elm child actions are nested in parent actions.
 In onionify, actions in child components are unrelated to parent actions.
-- Elm architecture uses unique IDs for managing dynamic lists.
-Onionify does not.

 ### How does this compare to ClojureScript [Om](https://github.com/omcljs/om)?

 - Om [Cursors](https://github.com/omcljs/om/wiki/Cursors) are very similar in purpose to `onionify` + `isolate`.
 - Om cursors are updated with imperative `transact!`.
 Onionify state is updated with declarative reducer functions.
-- Om uses unique IDs for managing dynamic lists.
-Onionify does not.